MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

 ![Exclude terms from subject lines.](../images/wpa/tutorials/exclude-terms-5.png)

 How does the exclusion of terms affect your analysis of business processes?
 It affects your ability to [assemble a list of keywords](#assemble-a-list-of-keywords), which is the central task in defining a business process.
-This is because you define a business process atop a data set, and within that data set are the words that you can add as keywords.
-If your admin excludes a word (such as "merger" or "acquisition") from analysis in general, that also excludes it from data sets and consequently from business-process analysis.
+This is because you define a business process atop a dataset, and within that dataset are the words that you can add as keywords.
+If your admin excludes a word (such as "merger" or "acquisition") from analysis in general, that also excludes it from datasets and consequently from business-process analysis.

 The exclusion of terms does not work retroactively; that is, exclusions work only on new data.
 An exclusion takes effect if all of the following hold true:

-* You create the data set after the admin creates the exclusion.
+* You create the dataset after the admin creates the exclusion.
-* You create the data set after the weekly data refresh is completed.
+* You create the dataset after the weekly data refresh is completed.
 (The collaboration data that Workplace Analytics uses is refreshed once a week, on Sunday.
 Workplace Analytics then processes the new data, which appears one day later, on Monday.)
-* You define the data set to use new data.
-That is, as you [define the data set](#define-a-data-set), for **Time period**, select dates that take place entirely after the exclusion was defined and data was refreshed.
+* You define the dataset to use new data.
+That is, as you [define the dataset](#define-a-dataset), for **Time period**, select dates that take place entirely after the exclusion was defined and data was refreshed.

 The following example shows how this can unfold: